 On this page

-- If you are enrolled in Apple Health, contact the behavioral health organization (BHO) in your area for a treatment provider.
+- If you are enrolled in Apple Health, you qualify to get treatment for a substance use disorder.

 - For 24-hour emotional support, and referrals to treatment and recovery services anywhere in the state, call the Washington Recovery Help Line.